 Urgent care clinics are also ambulatory care facilities.
 This includes mini-clinics housed inside a drug store as well as free-standing clinics.
 It also includes clinics attached to hospitals and universities.

-Specialty facilities, such as imaging centers that specialize in x-rays and MRI scans, also provide ambulatory care.
+Specialty facilities, such as imaging centers that specialize in x-rays and MRI scans, also provide outpatient care.
 Similar facilities might specialize in blood work, urinalysis, dialysis, respiratory treatment or physical therapy.
 Outpatient psychotherapy is also considered ambulatory care and includes group and individual counseling sessions as well as non-residential drug and alcohol treatment.

 Ambulatory care can also occur in a hospital setting.
 Patients are often checked into the hospital for outpatient surgery and released the same day.
 Examples can include gallbladder removal, orthopedic surgery and removal of cysts.
 These types of surgeries may also be performed in a free-standing ambulatory surgery center, which provides sterile, equipped space specifically for the performance of same-day surgeries.